pyqtgraph/pyqtgraph/README.md

 --------------------

-  * To use with a specific project, simply copy the pyqtgraph subdirectory anywhere that is importable from your project
+  * To use with a specific project, simply copy the pyqtgraph subdirectory anywhere that is importable from your project.
+PyQtGraph may also be used as a git subtree by cloning the git-core repository from github.
   * To install system-wide from source distribution:
         `$ python setup.py install`
   * For instalation packages, see the website (pyqtgraph.org)